StefanIlchev/ElementumService/README.md

 ## Notes

-From now on when [Elementum](https://github.com/elgatito/plugin.video.elementum) starts its daemon it'll actually start the service app and when it stops it'll stop the service app.
+* From now on when [Elementum](https://github.com/elgatito/plugin.video.elementum) starts its daemon it will start the service app and when it stops it will stop the service app.

-You'll no longer be able to use paths to [Kodi](https://github.com/xbmc/xbmc)'s data folder as they will be translated to the service app's data folder.
+* You will no longer be able to use paths to [Kodi](https://github.com/xbmc/xbmc)'s data folder as they will be translated to the service app's data folder.

-The output from the binaries will no longer appear in [Kodi's log](https://kodi.wiki/view/Log_file) and will go to [Android's log](https://developer.android.com/studio/command-line/logcat) instead.
+* The output from the binaries will no longer appear in [Kodi's log](https://kodi.wiki/view/Log_file) and will go to [Android's log](https://developer.android.com/studio/command-line/logcat) instead.

+* If you [change data location](https://kodi.wiki/view/HOW-TO:Change_data_location_for_Android), the path must end with `/Android/data/org.xbmc.kodi/files`.